 Hum…. hard.
 I have worked in Nigeria, East Africa, China, Malaysia, and a little in Europe.
 I am NOT impressed with the US.
-Despite their resources and brilliant marketing, they are constrained by their assessment models, and continue with very traditional pedagogy.
+Despite their resources and brilliant marketing, they are constrained by their assessment models and continue with very traditional pedagogy.
 Even the likes of Steve Blank follow a very safe format!
-There are pockets of excellent around the globe, but the UK is definitely a leading player.
+There are pockets of excellence around the globe, but the UK is definitely a leading player.

 Simon, which critical skill or competence have you most relied upon in life?